A Trump victory would be bad, full stop

 Would a Biden victory put America, and the rest of us, into a good place?
 I have no idea, only hope.

-Some shopkeepers across the United States are boarding up their store fronts, fearful about what might happen should Trump, after the result, tweet from Mar-a-Lago, “fake election”.
+Some shopkeepers across the US are boarding up their store fronts, fearful about what might happen should Trump, after the result, tweet from Mar-a-Lago, “fake election”.
 Walmart has temporarily taken guns and ammunition off its shelves.

 Democracy and crises